Fireworks Over The Detroit River

 Kathleen on Day Trips in Michigan

 For a fantastic fireworks display in the Upper Peninsula, Munising is the place to be on July 4th.
-Known for hosting the “Best 4th in the North,” the city puts on an epic day of celebrations, including live music, contests, parades, and more.
+Known for hosting the “Best 4th in the North,” the city puts on a full day of celebrations, including live music, contests, a parade, and a pet parade.

 Harbor Springs Fireworks